-1. As per 3/6/18 Resolution replacement of front entrance doors or front storm doors are allowed in any manufacturer's standard color.
-Homeowners must submit a Work Request with appropriate information which can be approved by the Property Manager without further committee or board involvement.
+- 1. As per 3/6/18 Resolution replacement of front entrance doors or front storm doors are allowed in any manufacturer's standard color.
+Homeowners must submit a request via Buildium OR the Contact Us Form with appropriate information which can be approved by the Property Manager without further Committee or Board involvement. - 2.
+For painting existing front doors, an Architectural Request should be submitted through Buildium or the Contact Us Form.

-2. For painting existing front doors, a Work Request along with a color swatch must be submitted to the property manager which must approximate a factory standard color.
+A color swatch must be submitted which must approximate a factory standard color.